Date: 23 May 2014. How to Access Galley

 Storage.

-like all boats access isn't always the best.
-Big areas in my galley were difficult to get
+however, access to storage areas is not always the best.
+Large areas in my galley were difficult to get

 to, and a gigantic cavern does not equal the best use of space in my

 opinion.
-But I fixed that and for less than $10 (the price of hinges
+I fixed that for less than $10.
+Hinges and some latches

-contagious disease you may not be aware of -- yet.
+which is a rather contagious disease you may not be aware exists.
 I rather suspect

 a lot of people have a case of it.
-I'm infected for certain.
+I am infected for certain.

 *Flat-Surface-Itis is characterized